Pop Culture Madness!

 The Biggest Pop Artists of 1941 include:

-The Andrews Sisters, Charlie Barnet and His Orchestra, Bing Crosby, Xavier Cugat and His Waldorf-Astoria Orchestra, Jimmy Dorsey and His Orchestra, Tommy Dorsey and His Orchestra, Duke Ellingon, Benny Goodman and His Orchestra, Horace Heidt and His Orchestra, Woody Herman and His Orchestra, The Ink Spots, Harry James and His Orchestra, Dick Jurgens and His Orchestra, Sammy Kaye, Hal Kemp and His Orchestra, Wayne King and His Orchestra, Gene Krupa and His Orchestra, Kay Kyser and His Orchestra, Guy Lombardo and His Royal Canadians, Freddy Martin and His Orchestra, The Glenn Miller Orchestra, Vaughn Monroe, Artie Shaw and His Orchestra, Dinah Shore
+The Andrews Sisters, Charlie Barnet and His Orchestra, Bing Crosby, Xavier Cugat and His Waldorf-Astoria Orchestra, Jimmy Dorsey and His Orchestra, Tommy Dorsey and His Orchestra, Duke Ellington, Benny Goodman and His Orchestra, Horace Heidt and His Orchestra, Woody Herman and His Orchestra, The Ink Spots, Harry James and His Orchestra, Dick Jurgens and His Orchestra, Sammy Kaye, Hal Kemp and His Orchestra, Wayne King and His Orchestra, Gene Krupa and His Orchestra, Kay Kyser and His Orchestra, Guy Lombardo and His Royal Canadians, Freddy Martin and His Orchestra, The Glenn Miller Orchestra, Vaughn Monroe, Artie Shaw and His Orchestra, Dinah Shore

 Charts based on Billboard music charts.